acidbubbles/vambooru/README.md

 * Make an actual gallery (that shows the author, the date, votes, some tags and a link to view)
 * Ability to overwrite and existing scene (last updated) with maybe release notes?
 So we can have "new version" in VaM.
 * Max upload size (both json and image)
-* CDN / Storage URL
+* CDN / Storage for scene files
 * Max female/male count in tags
 * Tag autocomplete component (both find and add)
 * Upload support files (other images and sounds associated with a list of scenes)